 5. Track Your Dividends

 Track Your Dividends is a free dividend tracker with various tools you can use to track your overall performance and see how diversified your dividend portfolio is.
 It automatically updates dividend payments, sends alerts and shows you future payments.
 Additionally, the platform offers a dividend calculator that you can use to calculate your returns.

-While Track Your Dividends has a free-for-life plan, you can upgrade to the premium plan for $5.99 per month or $59.99 per year and get access to features like unlimited linked accounts, a dividend screener, dividend safety scores and a whole lot more.
+For multiple accounts or more in-depth research tools, the premium plan for $9.99 per month or $99.99 per year gives you access to features like unlimited linked accounts, a dividend screener, priority support and a whole lot more.

 6. Simply Safe Dividends

 Simply Safe Dividends is perhaps the most comprehensive tracker you’ll ever find.
 With a plethora of financial tools, you’ll be able to monitor all your investments and dividend income in one place.

 With Simply Safe Dividends, you can screen investment ideas that align with your goals.
 It also lets you import and track your watchlist and export them for further analysis.
 You can also review your dividend safety scores, which offer insight into how likely it is that a company will cut dividends.

 When it comes to cost, Simply Safe Dividends is quite pricey compared to other dividend trackers on the list.
 You’ll need to pay $499 per year for access, but you can take advantage of a 14-day trial before your premium subscription begins.
 And if you change your mind after subscribing, Simply Safe Dividends has a 60-day money-back guarantee.

 One of the most popular stock trading platforms today, Robinhood also lets you track your dividends.
 The platform has a user-friendly interface that’s so easy to use, even a newbie learning the ins and outs of stock buying can use it.